|

 anything goes and it probably does.
 The Dutch laws are amongst the most relaxed

 in the world when it comes to personal freedom.
-And there aren't many cities round
+And there aren't many cities around

-the world with a monument which celebrates the struggle for homosexual equality
+the world which can boast that they have a monument dedicated to the struggle for homosexual equality,

 and those in the past who've been persecuted for their sexuality.